-Lemonade is the perfect refreshing drink for summertime, and this Lavender Lemonade is a great way to relax and unwind.
+Sweet and tart lemonade is the perfect refreshing drink for summertime, and this Lavender Lemonade Recipe is a great way to relax and unwind.

 Lavender is a great herb and is part of the mint family and has a slightly sweet floral flavor (say that 5 times fast!)
 It is often used in salads and dressings, and of course is a part of a blend of herbs called herbes de Provence, which is commonly used in French cooking.
 Depending on your climate, you can grown lavender at home and use it for a variety of purposes – it’s a great way to easy tension, headaches and anxiety.

-But back to our lemonade… today we’re using the lavender to flavor our lemonade.
+But back to our lavender lemonade recipe… today we’re using lavender buds to flavor our lemonade.
 To do that, we’re going to create a ‘lavender essence’ by boiling the lavender buds.